-Virovitica receives Bull
+Virovitica receives the Bull act

-In the year 1234, slavonian herceg Koloman, who was a son of king Andrija II and a brother of Bela IV issued Bull to the City of Virovitica.
+In the year 1234, Slavonian herceg Koloman, who was a son of king Andrija II and a brother of Bela IV issued Bull to the City of Virovitica.
 That document gave the City of Virovitica the status of medieval city at the time when similar rights many of our places in Slavonia did not have including the City of Zagreb.

-How did Virovitica get name?
+How did Virovitica get its name?

 Virovitica in the middle age

-The rest of catholic inhabitants were left without religion heads because the relationship between Catholic Church and ottoman government was totally broken.
-For more than 120 years mostly ottomans were living in Virovitica.
+The rest of catholic inhabitants were left without religion heads because the relationship between Catholic Church and Ottoman government was totally broken.
+For more than 120 years mostly Ottomans were living in Virovitica.
 They reconstructed older city buildings for their own needs and the rest were disrupted.

-So by the end of the 16 century Virovitica gained the look of ottoman “casaba”.
+So by the end of the 16 century Virovitica gained the look of Ottoman “casaba”.
 The end of Ottoman governance in Virovitica begins on July 13, 1648 when the army of general Lesli surrounded Virovitica.
 In the negotiation process, Ottomans got the guarantee that they will in exchange of giving up the city have free entrance into Bosnia.
-At that time there were 300 janissary and 1000 Ottomans with wives and children.
+At that time there were 300 Janissary and 1000 Ottomans with wives and children.
 When they headed towards Bosnia, “krajiška” army killed them near Brestovac.
 Shortly after the liberation of Virovitica from Ottomans, Sopje, Voćin and Slatina also became free.
-Until the year 1687, whole west Slavonia was in the arms of krajiška military and from then, new age begins.
+Until the year 1687, whole west Slavonia was in the arms of krajiška military and from that time, new age begins.